Estimation : Round up of numbers (Addition and Subtraction)

 - Define estimation as making a guess about a number that is close to the actual answer.

-- Explain that we’ll be focusing on rounding up numbers to the nearest ten to make estimation easier.
+- Explain that we’ll focus on rounding up numbers to the nearest ten to make estimation easier.

 Body: